kristopolous/DRR/indycast.net/about.md

 ### CPU efficient

-There is no audio processing done.
+There is **no audio processing done** on the server.
+No ffmpeg, avconv, lame, mencoder.
+No none of that.
+It can all be cleverly avoided - lemee 'splain:

 Because audio streams are just binary files, and the binary files are identical independent of the user downloading them, then in order to overlap or splice the audio all you need is the ability to parse and find the headers ... not the payloads themselves.

+In order to find matching payloads, you can look at a sequence of bytes, called a signature, at the beginning of the payloads, and simply match that.
+No audio-fingerprinting or FFT between time and frequenc... no none of that.
+It's much faster.

-Since there was no library out there that did just the headers, one was written for this.
-It scans headers, hopping around the file, making a number of assumptions about things (such as CBR encoding) and as a result, audio can be brought down from the cloud storage, stitched together, and then sliced in under a second.
+But since there was no library out there that did just this, I had to roll my own (see [server/lib/audio.py](https://github.com/kristopolous/DRR/blob/master/server/lib/audio.py)).
+It scans headers, hopping around the file, making a number of bold assumptions about things (such as CBR encoding) and as a result, audio can be brought down from the cloud storage, stitched together, and then sliced in under a second.

-Generally speaking, since the user is expecting to hear 1 or 2 hours of audio, this delay doesn't feel unusual.
+The audio processing engine wasn't designed to process all MP3 and AAC files ... in fact, it was designed to deal with broken headers, files that are cut off, that begin in the middle of a payload, etc.

-Bitrates are computed based on how many bits transit over the connection in a given duration as opposed to being internally taken from the file itself.
+Bitrates in fact, are computed based on the rate of the bits transiting over the connection in a given duration as opposed to being internally taken from what the file says it is.

 This is a much more direct and format agnostic computation.
 The sample size is large enough to avoid any errors (in fact, for HE-AAC+ streams, it performs more accurate duration measurements then `ffprobe` ... really).

 ### Is this legal?